 Anti-slavery and human trafficking statement

-Corporate responsibility is a core value of Paul Hastings (Europe) LLP (“the Firm”)[1].
-Modern slavery is a despicable and often concealed crime.
-It includes slavery, servitude, forced and compulsory labour, and human trafficking, the impact of which can be devastating for the victims.
+Corporate responsibility is a core value of Paul Hastings (Europe) LLP (“the Firm”)[1] and we are committed to conducting our business ethically and with integrity.
+We recognise that modern slavery, which includes slavery, servitude, forced and compulsory labour, and human trafficking, is a serious global issue affecting millions of people, the impact of which can be devastating for the victims.

 We are committed to preventing all acts of modern slavery from occurring within our business and supply chain and we expect the same high standards of our suppliers.

-The Firm provides legal services across a wide range of disciplines and sectors, servicing clients' global needs from 21 offices around the world including in North and South America, Europe and Asia and is one of the world's most innovative global law firms.
+The Firm provides legal services across a wide range of disciplines and sectors, with over 1,000 lawyers servicing clients' global needs from 24 locations around the world including in North and South America, Europe, Asia and the Middle East.
+With widely recognized elite teams across 17 core practices, Paul Hastings is a premier law firm with a culture of excellence focused on providing intellectual capital and superior execution globally to the world’s leading investment banks, asset managers and corporations.
 To find out more about the nature of our business, please visit our website: http://www.paulhastings.com.

 In accordance with the SRA’s standards and regulations, we have appointed a Compliance Officer for Legal Practice ("COLP").
 The COLP is responsible for ensuring that the Firm has policies and procedures in place that are designed to ensure compliance with all applicable laws and regulations, including the Act.

 We are committed to ensuring that there is no modern slavery in any part of our business and supply chain.
 Our commitment reflects our desire to be a responsible business which operates ethically and with integrity.
+We maintain a suite of policies and procedures that reflect our commitment to acting ethically, responsibly and in compliance with all applicable laws, including the prohibition of modern slavery and human trafficking.
+These policies help us embed high standards of conduct throughout our operations and in our dealings with suppliers and third-party service providers.
 Our approach is to ensure that our suppliers are aware of our policies and adhere to the same high standards as the Firm.

 We seek to work with suppliers that share our values.
 We expect our suppliers to operate fair and ethical workplaces and do not tolerate any form of modern slavery within our supply chains.